CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ### Authentication

-Login to SD Desktop is possible with identity federation systems (Haka, Virtu, CSC Login or LSLogin) at:
+Login to SD Desktop is possible with identity federation systems (Haka, Virtu, CSCLogin or LSLogin) at:

 [**https://sd-desktop.csc.fi**](https://sd-desktop.csc.fi)

 from any modern web-browser.

-After entering your username and passworod, you need to  **verify your identity** (or Multi factor Authentication, MFA) by entering the verification **code** provided via mobile application.
+After entering your username and passworod, you need to  **verify your identity** with a second verification step , also called Multi factor Authentication, MFA.
+Enter the verification **code** provided via mobile application and press on *Continue*.

 !!!
 Note:
-    After entering the temporaty code, **please press the Continue button**.
-Pressing Enter on your keybord is currently causing an error that will re-directed to a stall request error page.
-We are working to fix this step.
+    **Please press the *Continue* button** using your mouse.
+Due to a techincal problem, pressing Enter on your keybord will re-directed to a stall request error page.

-For specific guidance regarding the MFA activation on your CSC account, see the [MFA paragraph](../../accounts/mfa.md).
+For specific guidance regarding the activation of the second verification step on your CSC account, see the [MFA paragraph](../../accounts/mfa.md).

 ![Authentication](images/desktop/authentication.png)